kvn-la/BYOBYOK/README.md

 - **Heavy ghosting** — `Ctrl+R`, or lower the `DEGHOST_*` constants.

 **Limitations**
 - Battery percentages are estimated based on voltage.
-There is no actual battery guage in the M5PaperS3.
+There is no actual battery guage in the M5PaperS3, so percentage has a wide swing depending on whether it's charging or not.
+I didn't want to leave it with no way to estimate battery though
+- I could not make it work with a high powered keyboard (NuPhy Air60) wired directly with a USB C cable.
+- Some features (WebDAV sync, wired keyboards) have only been tested to a limited capacity.
+Please file a bug report if you notice something is not working.